The Smiling Bandit

 Soon after, Louis Sonney discovered motion pictures and decided to make a movie about the capture of Roy Gardner.
 So in 1924, Sonney’s newly formed production company shot on location around Kelso, Castle Rock, Centralia, and McNeil Island.
 They re-formed part of the posse and they played themselves in the movie, “Roy Gardner, Notorious Bandit”.
 The movie was filmed in all of the locations that the search happened.
 When finished, it was shown at Castle Rock’s Dreamland Theatre.

 Sonney stayed in contact with Gardner and ended up forming a close relationship with him.
 Sending him $10 each month while in prison, Sonney worked tirelessly to get Gardner out of prison.
 When Gardner was finally paroled, Louis Sonney was the only person standing outside the gates to greet him.
 Sonney had Gardner work for him for a short time and convinced Gardner to star in a movie titled, “You Can’t Beat the Rap”.
-In the movie, Sonney and Gardner played themselves and they recreated the great capture of Gardner in the hotel room in Centralia.
+In the movie, Sonney and Gardner played themselves and they recreated the great capture of Gardner in the hotel

 In 1940, tired and unable to keep a job, Roy Gardner committed suicide by gassing himself using cyanide tablets dropped in acid.
 His body was found in the bathroom of his hotel room by a housekeeper in the run down hotel he was staying in.
 He was 56 years old.